florisvanvugt/afnipy/readme.md

 This is a quick-and-dirty module to read AFNI BRIK/HEAD files in Python.
 I did very little testing, so please use with caution and if you find bugs, send me your suggested changes in exchange for my eternal gratitude!

+**Dedicated** to the fine folks who built AFNI and made it available for everyone!

 Usage (assumes that you have `TT_N27+tlrc` AFNI BRIK/HEAD files sitting in the directory where you run this from):